MohammedFarid-84/alx-system_engineering-devops/0x00-shell_basics/README.md

-the 12s script show file information the 13s script create a syomblic link file the 14s script  copy all html file in current directory to it's parent directory but it the file is newor or missing
+the 12s script show file information the 13s script create a syomblic link file the 14s script  copy all html file in current directory to it's parent directory but it the file is newor or missing the 18s script show list of current derictory by special format